What Smoking and Vaping Do to a Fatty Liver (MASLD)

 If you’re short on time, here’s the bottom line: Quitting smoking or vaping now can significantly improve your chances of reversing fatty liver disease.
 It’s as easy as that!

-I used to be a smoker as well, but fortunately managed to stop this nasty habit (it’s over a decade now) and, while it wasn’t easy, it wasn’t difficult either when I knew my well being and overall health were on the line.
+I used to be a smoker as well, but fortunately managed to quit over 15 years ago, and while it wasn’t easy, it wasn’t incredibly difficult either once I fully understood that my well-being and overall health were on the line.
 So use that as motivation for yourself to stop smoking ASAP.

 smoking and fatty liver

-Yes, smoking is associated with the development and progression of non-alcoholic fatty liver disease (NAFLD).
+Yes, smoking is associated with the development and progression of non-alcoholic fatty liver disease (MASLD, formerly NAFLD).
 For example, those who smoked for more than 20 years can have up to 36% higher chances of developing a fatty liver and complications.

 This was the finding of a study made on 200,000 adults in South Korea, so we can agree that it was pretty extensive.
 You can read the full study for all the medical data here.

-Another interesting study that collected data from 20 other studies made on the matter, found out that passive smokers are actually at an even higher risk of developing fatty liver than active smokers are.
+Another interesting study that collected data from 20 other studies made on the matter found that passive smokers are actually at an even higher risk of developing fatty liver than active smokers are.

 Which is kind of scary, meaning that even if you don’t smoke, but spend time near a smoker, you are at greater risk of developing a fatty liver.

-The conclusion is pretty obvious, in my opinion: smoking is bad for the liver and increases the chances of developing NAFLD, while also increasing its progression in those who already have it.
+The conclusion is pretty obvious, in my opinion: smoking is bad for the liver and increases the chances of developing MASLD, while also increasing its progression in those who already have it.

-Also read: How to Stay Motivated when Losing Weight to Reverse NAFLD.
+Also read: How to Stay Motivated to Lose Weight and Reverse MASLD.

 Should you stop smoking if you have a fatty liver?